jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 This command will connect to the blob storage (data lake) (credentials are passed in the *With* statement) and copied directly into SQL.
 This is one of the most efficient approach.
 To learn more about that, you can go [there](https://docs.microsoft.com/en-US/sql/t-sql/statements/copy-into-transact-sql?view=azure-sqldw-latest).

-This command can be included into a pipe process so that it occurs at the end of the notebook execution.
+This command can be included into a pipeline process so that it occurs at the end of the notebook execution.
 And the beauty of Synapse is that you can do that diectly in Synapse!

 # Conclusion